Our rating: (4.3/5)

 SumUp Solo looks elegant with its special receipt printer.

-For a start, Solo Lite only works while connected with an app on a phone or tablet connected to the internet.
-Solo, on the other hand, works on its own.
+Let’s start with Solo Lite, which only works while connected with an app on a phone or tablet connected to the internet.
+Solo and Terminal, on the other hand, work on their own.

-Because Solo Lite only switches on when the app is ready for the card payment, the battery life of Lite is much better than Solo at over 1000 transactions from a full charge.
-Transactions on Solo are created from start to finish via a power-consuming touchscreen, so it only lasts 100 transactions from a full charge (if you don’t have the screen on maximum brightness).
+The battery life of Lite – over 1000 transactions – is much better than Solo because it only switches on when the app is ready for the card payment.
+Transactions on Solo are created from start to finish on a power-consuming touchscreen, so it only lasts 100 transactions from a full charge (with low screen brightness).

 Works without phone/tablet

-Network 4G, WiFi Uses phone’s or tablet’s 4G or WiFi connections
+Network 4G, WiFi Uses phone’s or tablet’s 4G or WiFi connection 4G, WiFi

-Receipt printing Solo Printer only Connects with Bluetooth printers
+Receipt printing Connects with Bluetooth printers Connects with Solo printer only Printer built in

 Solo compared with alternatives on the market